ZeroIntensity/view.py/docs/building-projects/build_steps.md

 command = "npm run build"
 ```

 By default, this will only be run once the app is started.
-If you would like to run it every time a certain route is called, add the `build` parameter to a router function.
+If you would like to run it every time a certain route is called, add the `steps` parameter to a router function.
 Note that this will make your route much slower (as a build process needs to be started for every request), so it's highly recommended that you [cache](https://view.zintensity.dev/building-projects/responses/#caching) the route.

 For example: